joeykrug/essays/ontopreds.md

 And we know that the referees' task can be automated because we have, *today*, software agents that are reasonably good at

-1. performing queries on search engines (e.g. search for: +"TomTom" +"Neo Technology")
+1. performing queries on search engines (e.g. search for: +"Siemens" +"Neo Technology")
-2. identifying mentions of the relevant entities in the documents returned by those queries (i.e. TomTom and Neo Technology)
+2. identifying mentions of the relevant entities in the documents returned by those queries (i.e. Siemens and Neo Technology)
-3. determining if the entities mentioned stand in the appropriate relationship to one another (i.e to make sure that the document is about TomTom becoming a customer of Neo Technology and not viceversa)
+3. determining if the entities mentioned stand in the appropriate relationship to one another (i.e to make sure that the document is about Siemems becoming a customer of Neo Technology and not viceversa)

 As the post itself points out, steps 1, 2 and 3 are exactly the steps a system such as [IBM's Watson](https://en.wikipedia.org/wiki/Watson_(computer)) (of Jeopardy fame) goes through in order to answer questions posed in a natural language such as English.